evmos/ethermint/docs/basics/transactions.md

 <!-- TODO: rewrite.
 This is not a lifecycle doc -->
 ## Routing

-Ethermint needs to parse and handle transactions routed for both the EVM and for the Cosmos hub.
+Ethermint needs to parse and handle transactions routed for both the EVM and for Cosmos SDK modules.
 We attempt to achieve this by mimicking [geth's](https://github.com/ethereum/go-ethereum) `Transaction` structure and treat it as a unique Cosmos SDK message type.
 An Ethereum transaction is a single [`sdk.Msg`](https://godoc.org/github.com/cosmos/cosmos-sdk/types#Msg).
 All relevant Ethereum